rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 **Thoughts:**

 Encountered a problem with the cube.
-When I go to print the address, it reverses the print statement, printing the coordinates backwareds.
+When I go to print the address, it reverses the print statement, printing the coordinates backwards.
 I'm not sure yet how to fix this.

+### Day 52: April 5th, 2022
+#####

+**Today's Progress:**
+1. Worked on understanding the xyz generation method provided by Austin L. Howard

+**Thoughts:**

+I'm a bit lost, sometimes programs can get quite complex and breaking them down to understand them isn't always easy.
+But we're making progress.
+Even if it's slow.